 Obviously, like any other pet and human members of your family, your Frenchie pup needs regular grooming and bathing to keep his skin and coat healthy.
 Below we share our tips on how to do it so that you both enjoy it.

-1. Start it right after your girl or boy arrives
+1. Start it right after your Frenchie arrives

 It’s a misbelief that your pup has to settle in first before being bathed or groomed.
 They already had bathing experience at our farm and it shouldn’t be considered something extraordinary or terrible.
 Just take it easy and your pup will follow that mood.